NVIDIA/OptiX_Apps/README.md

 * `rtigo9_omm.exe -s system_rtigo9_leaf.txt -d scene_rtigo9_leaf.txt`

+The rtigo12 example uses a slightly enhanced scene description format than rtigo9 and rtigo10 in that it added material parameters for the volume scattering color, scale and bias.
+Above command lines for rtigo10 work as well, though mesh and rectangle lights will be 1/PI darker due to a change from radiant intensity to radiant exitance definition with diffuse EDFs.
+The following scene files demonstrate all BXDF implementations and the volume scattering parameters and shows that volumetric shadows just work when placing lights and objects into surrounding objects with volume scattering.

+* `rtigo12.exe -s system_rtigo12_demo.txt -d scene_rtigo12_demo.txt`
+* `rtigo12.exe -s system_rtigo12_scattering_bias.txt -d scene_rtigo12_scattering_bias.txt`
+* `rtigo12.exe -s system_rtigo12_volume_scattering.txt -d scene_rtigo12_volume_scattering.txt`

 The MDL_renderer example uses the NVIDIA Material definition language for the shader generation.
 The following scene only uses the *.mdl files and resources from the `data/mdl` folder you copied next to the executable after building the examples.
 These show most of the fundamental MDL BSDFs, EDFs, VDFs, layers, mixers, modifiers, thin-walled geometry, textures, cutout opacity, base helper functions, etc.

 * `MDL_renderer.exe -s system_mdl_demo.txt -d scene_mdl_demo.txt`

-For a lot more complex materials (this scene requires about 5.4 GB of VRAM), the following command line will work if you have **all(!)** the [NVIDIA MDL vMaterials 1.7, 2.0, 2.1, 2.2 and 2.2.1](https://developer.nvidia.com/vmaterials) installed on the system.
+For a lot more complex materials (this scene requires about 5.4 GB of VRAM), the following command line will work if you have **all(!)** the [NVIDIA MDL vMaterials 1.7, 2.0, 2.1, 2.2, 2.2.1 and 2.3](https://developer.nvidia.com/vmaterials) installed on the system.
 The application should then automatically find the referenced materials via the two environment variables `MDL_SYSTEM_PATH` and `MDL_USER_PATH` set by the vMaterials installation script.
 If a material exists as reference but couldn't be compiled because it isn't found or had errors, the renderer will not put the geometry with that invalid shader into the render graph.
 Means without the vMaterials installed only the area light should work in that scene because that is using one of the *.mdl files from the data folder.
 The result should look similar to the MDL_renderer example screenshot above, where some parameter values had been tweaked.

 * `MDL_renderer.exe -s system_mdl_vMaterials.txt -d scene_mdl_vMaterials.txt`